deividastalocka-source/servicenow-it-support-lab/docs/06-password-reset-incident.md

 ### Incident Summary

-Emma Wilson contacted the IT Service Desk after forgetting her Windows password and was unable to sign in to her workstation.
-Following identity verification, the incident was logged in ServiceNow and assigned to the IT Support team.
+Emma Wilson contacted the IT Service Desk after being unable to access her domain account because she had forgotten her password.

-The password was reset in Active Directory and the user successfully signed in using a new password.
+The request was investigated, the user's password was reset in Active Directory and the user was required to change the temporary password at the next sign-in.
+Successful access was verified before the ServiceNow incident was resolved.

 ---